 After all, 75% of customers would instead buy from a store that recognizes their name, knows their buying history, and recommends new products based on those past purchases.

 Put extra effort into increasing your reach to a younger target market, predominantly people aged 18-49.
 These are Millennials and Gen Z individuals who are used to using mobile phones to text.

 Moreover, many people in this category always have their phones, meaning they’ll almost always receive and open your instant messages.

 Send Email Previews

 Most people disable email notifications, especially for promotional messages, yet they don't have the same rule with instant messaging.
 And given that they carry their phones everywhere they go checking them now and then, you could send previews to those important emails.

 Use the SMS to send a heads-up, informing them of an email you’ve sent that they should look into.
 Some examples of email preview text messages you could send include:

 - Changes to a contest or scheduled event

 - A report they need to respond to within a short timeline

 Rithesh Raghavan is the Director at Acodez, a Digital Agency in India.
-Having a rich experience of 15+ years in Digital Marketing, Rithesh loves to write up his thoughts on the latest trends and developments in the world of IT and software development.
+With a rich experience of 15+ years in Digital Marketing, Rithesh loves to write up his thoughts on the latest trends and developments in IT and software development.